-5-27-2022 - FY2022 Updates Per BIL Funding: Charts were modified to reflect the change in the cost share to 95% from FMCSA and 5% from WVPSC.
+Update - 5-27-2022 - FY 2022 Updates Per BIL Funding: Charts were modified to reflect the change in the cost share to 95% from FMCSA and 5% from WVPSC.

-FY2022 Updates Per BIL Funding: The funds allocated through BIL will enable us to obtain 20 new vehicles that will include crew cab trucks and Ford Explorers These new vehicles will result in a need for vehicle emergency equipment necessary for roadside inspections.
-This equipment may include and not be limited to exterior lighting, bar lights, lasers, tint meters, flashlights, speakers and mounts, siren and light controller, cb radios, consoles, laptop mounts, dashlights, rear directional mounts and any other accessories necessary to complete the vehicle for purposes of enforcement.
-It is anticipated that the cost will be approximately \$4,000 per vehicle and shall include other associated miscellaneous expenses that becomes necessary.
+The funds allocated through BIL will enable us to obtain 20 new vehicles that will include crew cab trucks and Ford Explorers These new vehicles will result in a need for vehicle emergency equipment necessary for roadside inspections.
+This equipment may include and not be limited to exterior lighting, bar lights, speakers and mounts, siren and light controller, cb radios, consoles, laptop mounts, dashlights, rear directional mounts and any other accessories necessary to complete the vehicle for purposes of enforcement.
+It is anticipated that the cost will be approximately \$4,000 per vehicle.